ska-telescope/developer.skatelescope.org/src/reference/vault.rst

 Vault
 =====

 This reference page provides quick access to all documentation related to SKAO's Vault usage.
-Below you'll find a list of resources categorized for easy navigation.
+Below you'll find a list of resources categorised for easy navigation.

 .. list-table:: Vault Documentation Reference
    :header-rows: 0
    :widths: 20 80

    * - :ref:`Vault Reference <reference-vault>`
-     - Overview of Vault usage, including key references to tools, structure, integrations, and best practices.
+     - Overview of Vault usage, including key references to tools, structure, integrations and best practices.
    * - :ref:`Vault as a secrets management tool <tools-vault>`
-     - Detailed explanation of how HashiCorp Vault is utilized for secrets management, authentication methods, and all integrations with Kubernetes.
+     - Detailed explanation of how HashiCorp Vault is utilised for secrets management, authentication methods and all integrations with Kubernetes.
    * - :ref:`Vault Structure <explanation-vault-structure>`
-     - Comprehensive guide on the hierarchical organization of Vault KV engines, path naming standards, and access-control policies within SKAO.
+     - Comprehensive guide on the hierarchical organisation of Vault KV engines, path naming standards and access-control policies within SKAO.
    * - :ref:`Current Vault secret hierarchy <explanation-vault-current-structure>`
-     - Current representation and organization of Vault secrets across various datacentres and environments.
+     - Current representation and organisation of Vault secrets across various datacentres and environments.
    * - :ref:`Vault-Kubernetes integration with Vault Secrets Operator <tutorial-vault>`
-     - Tutorial on setting up Vault Secrets Operator (VSO) for synchronizing secrets in Kubernetes, including deployment steps and resource creation.
+     - Tutorial on setting up Vault Secrets Operator (VSO) for synchronising secrets in Kubernetes, including deployment steps and resource creation.
-   * - :ref:`Vault-Gitlab integration tutorial <tutorial-vault-gitlab-integration>`
+   * - :ref:`Vault-GitLab integration tutorial <tutorial-vault-gitlab-integration>`
      - Guide on integrating GitLab CI/CD pipelines with Vault using OIDC for secure secret retrieval and injection as environment variables or files.
    * - :ref:`How to use Vault provided values.yml to deploy Helm charts <how-vault-gitlab-helm>`
      - Instructions on leveraging Vault to supply `values.yml` for Helm chart deployments within GitLab CI/CD pipelines, enhancing security and maintainability.